wholovesalife/til/zig-comptime-types.md

 ```

 `@typeInfo` returns a tagged union — pattern match on it to write generic code that branches on the actual type shape.

+## Exhaustive switch on @typeInfo

+Zig's switch on a tagged union is exhaustive at compile time.
+Add  to catch unhandled type classes rather than silently ignoring them.